LABCAT/color-glyphs/README.md

 ## PS2 MDDN 242 2017

-### Color Glyphs - Glyph System
+### Color Glyphs - Glyph Object

-I decided that my glyph system would be inspired by the interpolation part of the assignment.

-The glyphs had been designed for a square shaped area and didn't fit within the circle area which meant I had to adjust the design in order to stay within the guidelines.
-As a result of this the glyph looks quite different than it did originally.
-However, visually it is still thematically related to the glyphs from the interpolation part of the assignment.

-I have tested my glyph system quite thoroughly and think that it works really well.
-When in oddball mode it is usually very easy to find the glyph that is not matching.
+To begin with I used the same glyph I had created for the glyph system.
+This worked reasonably well but still had a lot of room for improvement.

+I have made the following changes which have improved the glyph immensely:

+1. Combined the shapes from the saturation and brightness dimensions into one group which is now the hue dimension.

+2. Moved the functionality from the old hue dimension into the saturation dimension.

+3. Added a new shape to represent the brightness dimension - a black hexagon with a varying level a transparency.